A Better Angle on Hadron Transverse Momentum Distributions at the EIC

 To compute the spectrum differential in $x, y, z$ and $q_*$, we insert the leading-power measurement $\delta(q_* +\sin\phiH P_{hT} / z)$ and analytically perform the integral over $\df^2 \vec{P}_{hT} = \df P_{hT} \, P_{hT} \df \phi_h$.
 As an explicit example, we work out the contribution from $W_{UU}^{\cos(2\phiH)}$.
 Using \eq{fourier_conv}:

 The $\phi_h$ integral, which is specific to the structure function, can only depend on $q_* b_T$ by dimensional analysis, and in this case yields a simple $\cos(q_* b_T)$.

-Carrying out calculations for all contributions, the leading-power SIDIS cross section differential in $q_*$ is:
+In total, the LP cross section differential in $q_*$ is:

-We stress that the TMD PDFs and FFs $\tilde f_1, \tilde D_1, \tilde h_1^{\perp(1)}, \dots$ are the \emph{same} functions as in the standard factorization for the $P_{hT}$ spectrum and TMD spin correlations.
+We stress that the TMD PDFs and FFs $\tilde f_1, \tilde D_1, \tilde h_1^{\perp(1)}, \dots$ are the \emph{same} as in the standard factorization for the $P_{hT}$ spectrum and TMD spin correlations.
 This is analogous to the role of the unpolarized~\cite{Banfi:2009dy, Banfi:2011dx} and Boer-Mulders~\cite{Ebert:2020dfc} TMD PDFs in the Drell-Yan $\phi^*_\eta$.
 The factorization theorem can equivalently be written in terms of momentum-space TMDs, see \app{momentum_space_factorization}.
 Crucially, definite subsets of these TMDs contribute to the even and odd parts of the spectrum under $q_* \to -q_*$.
 The odd parts are accessible through the asymmetry $\df \sigma(q_* > 0) - \df \sigma(q_* < 0)$.
-Contributions can be further disentangled experimentally through their unique dependence on $\lambda_e$, $S^\mu$ and $\eps$, i.e., by taking asymmetries with opposite beam polarizations and by measuring cross sections as a function of $y$. \footnote{We recommend reconstructing $S^\mu$ using a rotation by $\theta_h$ to maintain a purely angular measurement, which is justified at LP as in \eq{dbleangle}, see \app{angular_target_spin}.
-Note that the transversity and pretzelosity PDFs have a degenerate contribution $\eps S_T (h_1 + h_{1T}^\perp/4)$ to $q_*$ in \eq{qstarfact}, while the worm-gear $L$ function $h_{1L}^\perp$ drops out.
-We leave the creation of other purely angular observables that retain sensitivity to these TMDs to future work.} E.g., the double asymmetry for $q_* \to -q_*$ and $\lambda_e \to -\lambda_e$ as a function of $x$ and $\abs{q_*}$ gives direct access to the worm-gear $T$ function $\tilde g_{1T}^\perp(x, b_T)$.
+Contributions can be further disentangled experimentally through their unique dependence on $\lambda_e$, $S^\mu$ and $\eps$, i.e., by taking asymmetries with opposite beam polarizations and by measuring cross sections as a function of $y$ . \footnote{We recommend reconstructing $S^\mu$ using a rotation by $\theta_h$ to maintain a purely angular measurement, see \app{angular_target_spin}, which is justified at LP.
+Note that the transversity and pretzelosity PDFs have a degenerate contribution $\eps S_T (h_1 + h_{1T}^\perp/4)$ to $q_*$ in \eq{qstarfact}, while the worm-gear $L$ function $h_{1L}^\perp$ drops out, due to $q_*$ being even under $\phi_h \leftrightarrow \pi - \phi_h$.
+Encouragingly, the subleading-power Cahn effect $\propto \cos(\phi_h)$, which pollutes standard $\vec{P}_{hT}$, also drops out for the same reason.} E.g., the double asymmetry for $q_* \to -q_*$ and $\lambda_e \to -\lambda_e$ as a function of $x$ and $\abs{q_*}$ gives direct access to the worm-gear $T$ function $\tilde g_{1T}^\perp(x, b_T)$.

 \sectionPaper{Experimental sensitivity} To show the improvement that $q_*$ makes for TMD analyses, we use \texttt{Pythia~8.306}~\cite{Bierlich:2022pfr} to simulate $e^- p \to e^- X$ at $18 \times 275 \GeV^2$, disabling QED corrections.
 We select on $h=\pi^+$ and apply the following cuts (``SIDIS cuts''):